MacSourcePorts/MSPNotes/Maelstrom.md

 ### Why is Mac Source Ports doing a build of this port?
 It was a request.
 The original does sign and notarize but only for Intel.

+### Versioning/Release strategy:
+The code is versioned but very infrequent.
+So the latest code only.

 ### Build System:
 Make